 15 lights - 15 Darks - 15 Bias

-Messier 37 can not be resolved with the naked eye, but its brightest stars can easily be seen through binoculars.
-A small telescope will be able to show you about 20 bright stars, while bigger instruments will reveal hundreds of stars, including the fainter members.
+Messier 37 can not be resolved with the naked eye, but its brightest stars can easily be seen through binoculars assuming you are observing from a dark site.
+A small telescope might reveal about 20 bright stars, while bigger instruments will reveal hundreds of stars, including the fainter members.

 The Planetary Nebula in M37

 Given the designation "IPHASX J055226.2+323724", this small planetary nebula is mostly made up of Hydrogen Alpha (Ha), with some Oxygen III (OIII) as well.
 It is believed to be the oldest planetary nebula ever found in the universe, with an age of 70,000 to 80,000 years old.

 The object is just the third planetary nebula ever found in an open cluster as of 2023!
 It's mindblowing knowing that we were a few months from being the first ones to take a picture of it, but hopefully, we get a second chance with a different discovery!

 Truthfully it is a beautiful object.
 It is very small and has an interesting S-shape with bright red Ha color.
 The fact that it is seen just behind the bright stars of the cluster also makes it unique and cool!